 Let’s start with a definition. eCommerce payment processing is the system you use to accept payments from different vendors and payment types.
 Think of it as a sort of digital cash register—but with a lot more options.

 Typically, the payment processor skims a small fee off the top for the infrastructure they provide.
 This comes off of the eCommerce merchant’s end, rather than the consumer’s end.
-That’s why so many eCommerce merchants shop around with different payment processors, looking for the features and pricing that makes the most sense for the way they do business.
+That’s why so many eCommerce merchants shop around with different payment processors, looking for the features and pricing that make the most sense for the way they do business.

 Why Do Consumers Want Better Payment Processing?